Jag Drumline Auditions

 WHAT WE ARE LOOKING FOR

-TECHNIQUE - Technique refers to grip, stroke, control, and hands.
-We utilize a RELAXED and REBOUNDED philosophy of technique which produces a quality sound at all levels, speeds, mediums, and playing philosophies that transcend more than just the activity of marching percussion (TRANSFER VALUE).
+TECHNIQUE - Technique refers to grip, stroke, control, and overall understanding of mechanics.
+We utilize a relaxed and rebounded a approach to technique which produces a quality sound at all levels, speeds, mediums, and playing philosophies that transcend more than just the activity of marching percussion.

-READING - Reading is NOT optional.
+READING - Learning by rote is NOT an option, you MUST be able to read music.
 With the large quantity of music that college drumlines play, the ability to visually read and verbally count rhythms as well as understand standard stickings is required.
 We will perform approximately 50 charts including exercises, cadences, cheers, stand tunes, pre-game, and multiple half time shows.

 MEMORIZATION - Memorization demonstrates attitude and confidence.
 It shows that a person is dedicated to being a part of the drumline and has thoroughly prepared.
-Given that auditions are held so close to the beginning of the Jag’ Drumline Camp and USA Marching Band Camp, memorization becomes even more valued.
+Given that auditions are held late in the previous school year, memorization becomes even more valued.

 COLLEGIALITY - Students are expected to treat other students and staff with respect.